 This lesson is a review of part I of the course and an introduction to part II.
 It examines two questions: a) how does God speak to us? b) how does God save us?
-It reviews the three roles of prophet, priest and king throughout salvation history, shows how Jesus incarnated these roles, and how he passed them on to the Church so that she could communicate Him – the way, the truth and the life – to us through Sacred Scripture, Sacred Tradition and the Church’s Magisterium.
-We also see how God progressively formed His people to be one, holy, catholic and apostolic.
+By reviewing the three roles of prophet, priest and king throughout salvation history, we can see how Jesus incarnated these roles and how he passed them on to the Church so that she could communicate Him – the way, the truth, and the life – to us through Sacred Scripture, Sacred Tradition, and the Church’s Magisterium.
+God progressively formed His people to be one, holy, catholic and apostolic.

-Expands on lesson B01: how God spoke to His people in salvation history through the offices of prophet, priest, and king, and how Jesus incarnated these three roles and passed them on to the Church through apostolic succession.
+Expands on lesson B01: God spoke to His people in salvation history through the offices of prophet, priest, and king.
+Jesus incarnated these three roles and passed them on to the Church through the apostolic succession.
 How revelation is transmitted through time.
 The problem with using the Bible as only source of revelation.
 The Bible and authority in the Early Church.
 The inspiration, inerrancy, and interpretation of Sacred Scripture.
 The four senses of Scripture.
 The role of Sacred Tradition and the magisterium’s infallible role in protecting the deposit of faith.

 Continues the last lesson’s discussion on the Magisterium.
 Jesus chose Peter to be the Church’s rock and chief shepherd.
 The “keys to the kingdom” and the king’s “prime minister” in the OT.
 The prominence of Peter and of the church of Rome in the Early Church.
 Early testimony of Petrine succession.
 Peter’s successors throughout history.
 The pope, the college of bishops, and the Church’s teaching office.
 Papal infallibility.
 The pope as teacher, leader, and evangelist.